SNAP Eligibility Calculator – Tennessee

 Do rent and utility bills affect SNAP in Tennessee?

-Do seniors qualify for SNAP in Tennessee if they only have Social Security?
+Can seniors in Tennessee get SNAP if they only have Social Security income?

 Do SSI and SSDI count as income for SNAP in Tennessee?